 Talking about sex is definitely something happy couples do.
 When they can understand each other outside of the bedroom, being together inside the bedroom is a more exciting prospect.

-This can be people’s least favorite topic to talk about, especially if the other person isn’t on the same page.
-Politics involves many emotions, history, future possibility and quite a few imperfect politicians.
+Politics can be people’s least favorite topic to talk about, especially if the other person isn’t on the same page as them.
+Politics involves many emotions,, future possibility and quite a few imperfect politicians.
 It’s only natural that many conversations on this topic are a little heated.

 Happy couples know discussing politics — even if they don’t agree — is important so they can understand where the other one is coming from.
 It is in these discussions we can really see what is most important to the other person.